-Product availability The fund is available to professional investors and investors with at least basic knowledge, through all distribution channels, with or without advice.
+Product availability The fund is available to professional investors and investors with at least basic investment knowledge, through all distribution channels, with or without advice.

-Investor profile Investors who understand the risks of the fund and plan to invest for at least 5 years.
+Investor profile Investors who understand the risks of the fund and plan to invest for at least 3 years.

-- are looking for long-term investment growth - are interested in exposure to developed equity markets, either for a core investment or for diversification - have a high risk profile and can tolerate significant temporary losses
+- are looking for a combination of income and investment - are interested in exposure to developed bond markets - have a medium risk profile and can tolerate moderate temporary losses

-Fund business days Requests to buy shares that are received and accepted by the transfer agent by 2:00 PM CET on any day that is a banking day in Luxembourg and in Finland are ordinarily processed the following business day at a NAV calculated using market values from the day the request was accepted.
+Fund business days Requests to buy and sell shares that are received and accepted by the transfer agent by 2:00 PM CET on any day that is a banking day in Luxembourg and in Finland are ordinarily processed the following business day at a NAV calculated using market values from the day the request was accepted.